vtexdocs/help-center-content/docs/announcements/en/assembly-options-new-app-to-simplify-product-customization.md

 author: 1malnhMX0vPThsaJaZMYm2
 slug: assembly-options-new-app-to-simplify-product-customization
 legacySlug: assembly-options-new-app-to-simplify-product-customization
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: We developed the Assembly Options app to simplify product customization during purchase.
+announcementSynopsisEN: 'We developed the Assembly Options app to simplify product customization during purchase.'
 ---

 Customizing products is a common need in the online shopping experience.
 On the VTEX platform, you can customize products using [Assembly Options](https://help.vtex.com/en/tutorial/assembly-options--5x5FhNr4f5RUGDEGWzV1nH) — [attachments](https://help.vtex.com/en/tutorial/what-is-an-attachment--aGICk0RVbqKg6GYmQcWUm) for complex scenarios in which you need to manage different combinations of products, quantities, additional items and costs.